XL chief eyes gains from head start in reinsurer mergers

+BRIEF-United Bancshares, Benchmark Bancorp enter plan of merger on March 22 - SEC filing

+* United Bancshares Inc - on March 22 co, Benchmark Bancorp entered into an agreement and plan of merger - SEC filing

-FRANKFURT Reinsurer XL Group Plc's (XL.N) rapid $4 billion (2.5 billion pounds) takeover of Lloyds of London [LOL.UL] underwriter Catlin Group will give it an advantage over rivals in an expected wave of reinsurance sector mergers, XL's chief executive said on Wednesday.
+FRANKFURT May 20 Reinsurer XL Group Plc's rapid $4 billion takeover of Lloyds of London underwriter Catlin Group will give it an advantage over rivals in an expected wave of reinsurance sector mergers, XL's chief executive said on Wednesday.

 Near-zero interest rates and fierce competition have led to predictions the market will split into very large or very specialised reinsurers, with medium-sized players forced to merge to stay profitable.

-Renaissance Re (RNR.N) completed its purchase of Platinum Underwriters in March, while Axis Capital Holdings' (AXS.N) move to buy PartnerRe Ltd PRE.N is facing a rival bid from investor Exor SpA (EXOR.MI).
+Renaissance Re completed its purchase of Platinum Underwriters in March, while Axis Capital Holdings' move to buy PartnerRe Ltd is facing a rival bid from investor Exor SpA.

 "We're awfully happy to be able to take advantage of the confusion that mergers create for others," XL Chief Executive Mike McGavick told Reuters.